 Taaleri Real Estate funds make investments in built-to-rent residential properties, public properties, office premises and warehouse and logistics properties.
 Two of these are classified as Article 8 under the EU Sustainable Finance Disclosure Regulation (SFDR).
 These Article 8 funds promote environmental and social sustainability characteristics, such as affordable, accessible, and energy-efficient housing.

-Read more on the Taaleri Real Estate website.
+Read more on Taaleri Real Estate's website or Taaleri Plc's Annual Report.